NullOne01/TiktokGen/README.md

 ![example1](resources/example1.jpg)
 </details>

+## Missing libs in repo
+In directory "Modules" there should be compiled libs of OpenCV (with extra) and tdlib.
+You can check cmake to understand how they were used.

 ## TODO (there is much to do actually):
 1) Upload generate videos into TikTok.
 TikTok supports some kind of API, but you need to be verified to use it.
 You can use some virtual browser like